awslabs/gluon-ts-tools/sagetest/examples/cli/readme.md

 # Using SageTest via the pytest cli
-One can populate fixtures in pytest with SageMaker training jobs by using the `--sagetest-fixtures` option as below.
+One can populate fixtures in pytest with SageMaker training jobs by using the `--sagetest-fixtures` option when running pytest.

 ```bash
 pytest <path> --sagetest-fixtures <filters>